 NOTE 1—The DA and SA are contained in the Mesh DA and Mesh SA fields respectively in the case of Basic A-MSDU subframes transmitted in mesh Data frames, and in the DA and SA subfields respectively, where present, in other A-MSDU subframes.

-NOTE 2—Frames not to an AP and frames not from an AP include frames transmitted between TDLS peer STAs or between IBSS [or PBSS? or MBSS?]
-STAs.
+NOTE 2—Frames not to an AP or associated PCP and frames not from an AP or PCP include frames transmitted between TDLS peer STAs or between IBSS, non-PCP PBSS or mesh STAs.

 In non-GLK transmissions, the Address 1 field in an MPDU carrying an A-MSDU shall be set to an individual address or to the GCR concealment address.
 In GLK transmissions by an AP, the Address 1 field may be set to a SYNRA.
 In GLK transmissions by a non-AP STA, the Address 1 field shall be set to an individual address.